jaykhan-dev/nuxt-portfolio/content/blog/automated-slider.md

 ---
 title: Automated Slider

-description: How to build an automated slider using Vanilla Javascript
+description: How to build an automated slider using vanilla Javascript

 previewImage: slider/slider.png